What is compound interest

 If the investor in our example table was able to generate an average return of 15% per year, then after 40 years, their pot would be worth a staggering £7.75m!
 And even more amazingly, most of that has again been created by compound interest.

-Be warned about compound interest in reverse
+What is compound interest in reverse - warning

 Be warned though, compound interest can work in the opposite way if you are in debt.
 Instead of you earning interest on interest, your bank will be earning it, and you will be paying it if you don’t keep up with your debt repayments.